-Nobis Pacem is considered a private school according to Texas legislation:
+Nobis Pacem is considered a private school according to Texas legislation (page 267):

 And proud member of Association of Classical Christian schools.

-The mission of Nobis Pacem is to help bilingual families who are searching for a quality education, to be the change our world needs, helping parents to educate human beings who are compassionate, ethical, honest and determined.
+The mission of Nobis Pacem is to help catholic bilingual families who are searching for a quality education, to be the change our world needs, helping parents to educate human beings who are convicted about their Faith, compassionate, ethical, honest and determined.